ParrotSec/documentation/docs/community.md

 &nbsp;

-Parrot Linux is a community-driven open source project, and a gateway to spread innovative ideas born inside it's community.
+ParrotOS is a community-driven open source project, and a gateway to spread innovative ideas born inside it's community.

 &nbsp;